-5.1 Historic Reports Golden Dyke Dome Area
+5.1 Historic Exploration

-The Golden Dyke area, containing some of the earliest worked gold deposits in the Northern Territory, was first prospected in 1872, after the initial discovery of alluvial gold.
-Early production, estimated at approximately 1,000 tons for 300oz was largely derived from auriferous reefs and alluvial deposits.
+The Golden Dyke Dome area contains some of the earliest worked gold deposits in the Northern Territory.
+It was first prospected in 1872, after the initial discovery of alluvial gold.
+Early bedrock production, estimated at approximately 1,000 tons for 300 oz was largely derived from auriferous reefs and eluvial deposits.
 In 1915, using costean excavation, J. Davis reported an auriferous lode, with an average of half an ounce per ton for a length of 275m and a width of 4.5 to 7.6m.
 The peak costean results obtained were 102.6 g/t Au and 13.5 g/t Au (Hossfeld, 1936).
-Following the favourable results, a shaft was sunk at the Shackle, the former name for the Golden Dyke Mine.
+Following the favourable results, a shaft was sunk at the Shackle, the former name for the Golden Dyke Mine which lies outside the tenement group to the SE.
 From 1924 to 1925 additional shafts were sunk to test for mineralisation at depth.
-Battery treatment from open cut also commenced, yielding 2,492.6 grams of gold from 270 tons of ore (Hossfeld, 1936).
+Battery treatment from open cut also commenced, yielding 80 oz of gold from 270 tons of ore (Hossfeld, 1936).

 In 1934, the Golden Dyke Mine (No Liability) took over the mine from Jack Davis, deepening the main shaft to 100 feet.
 Only one payable ore-shoot was tested, identified as dipping 68 degrees south-west.
 The Golden Dyke Mine Company developed and worked the ore-shoot, averaging 10.8 to 12.4 g/t gold in the Main Reef.
-The Main Reef was found to be 762m in length and was cut only by 3 costeans outside the actual mine developments.
+The Main Reef was found to be 762 m in length and was cut only by 3 costeans outside the actual mine developments.
 A large number of parallel to sub-parallel reefs, continuing in a zone between two hornblendite horizons, for a distance over 6.4km were identified, however, due to the limited exploration at the time, consisting of only a few costeans, very little was known about them.
 Based on the lack of thorough and systematic testing of the mineralised zone, and the primary focus on only the main ore-shoot, A.G.G.S.N.A. concluded that the mine would never become a large scale producer (Hossfeld, 1936).

 Between 1934 and 1937, it is estimated that the Golden Dyke Mine (No Liability) produced 6000 tons for 1600 ozs (Nicholson, 1985a).
 Anglo-Queensland Mining Pty.
-Ltd. investigated the previous sampling of the Golden Dyke ore-shoot and surrounding prospects with the hope of finding commercial ore-shoots additional to that at the Golden Dyke Shaft (Blanchard, 1937).
+Ltd. then investigated the previous sampling of the Golden Dyke ore-shoot and surrounding prospects with the hope of finding commercial ore-shoots additional to that at the Golden Dyke Shaft.
+Their work was reported by Blanchard, 1937.
 Their costeaning and rock chip sampling programs focused on the Golden Dyke ore-shoot.
-Their checks of previous sampling generally returned lower results than the original sampling (Blanchard, 1937).
+Their checks of previous sampling generally returned lower results than the original sampling.

 Costeaning and rock chip sampling check programs were also completed over Davies No. 1, Davies No. 2 and the Corbett workings, as the previous work completed over these prospects was seen as unreliable.
 Anglo-Queensland Mining Pty.
 Ltd. also obtained lower results over these areas, down grading their potential.
 One of the discrepancies encountered was at Davies No. 2.
-The previous costean channel sampling returned 14.75 feet @ 36 g/t Au, however, check sampling of this costean resulted in 18.2 feet @ 1.3 g/t Au (Blanchard, 1937).
+The previous costean channel sampling returned 14.75 feet @ 36.0g/t Au, however, check sampling of this costean resulted in 18.2 feet @ 1.3g/t Au.
 Anglo-Queensland Mining Pty.
-Ltd. concluded that commercial ore was confined to Golden Dyke main ore-shoot (Blanchard, 1937).
+Ltd. concluded that commercial ore was confined to the Golden Dyke main ore-shoot.
 Later periods of production were estimated to have been carried out in 1940, by Waggaman Gold Mining Co.
-Ltd. (2,200 tons for 190 ozs), and in 1970, by Casey (Nicholson, 1985a) .
-Recorded production totals 10,700 tons for approximately 2,100 ozs (Nicholson, 1985a).
+Ltd. (2,200 tons for 190.0oz), and in 1970, by Casey (Nicholson, 1985a).
+Recorded production totals 10,700 tons for approximately 2,100.0oz.